CompRhys/roost/README.md

 * Materials Representation and Transfer Learning for Multi-Property Prediction [[arXiv]](https://arxiv.org/abs/2106.02225)

 If you have used Roost in your work please contact me and I will add your paper here.

-## Wren

-`Wren` is like `Roost` but more targetted towards high-throughput materials screening using DFT.
-Instead of operating on the elements in a composition we now operate on the wyckoff positions in a crystal structure.
-This repository will likely be restructed in the future to place `Wren` and `Roost` on equal footing as part of an `aviary` for materials discovery.

-Rapid Discovery of Novel Materials by Coordinate-free Coarse Graining. [[arXiv](https://arxiv.org/abs/2106.11132)]

-## CGCNN

-The open-source implementation of `cgcnn` available [here](https://github.com/txie-93/cgcnn) provided significant initial inspiration for how to structure this code-base. in tribute we implement our own version of `cgcnn` that makes use of a list of lists construction to avoid the max neighbour limitation of the original implementation.

 ## Disclaimer